Biswajit8/Learning/ElasticSearch.md

 You can use this command to inspect the structure of your data and understand how fields are being indexed.

-NOTE: Index is like a DB table in SQL.

 ---